akwaz/blAPI/README.md

 ```
 Method will return associative array with data about player.

-If you want JSON, to make it $human_friendly or get bigger chunk of data (that's other "Battlelog API" url, will return HUGE array, around 2000 lines, it has data about emblem), then you have to set correct variables to true.
+If you want JSON, to make it $human_friendly or get bigger chunk of data (that's other "Battlelog API" url, will return huge array, around 2000 lines, it has also data about emblem), then you have to set correct variables to true.

 One word about this way to get a bigger chunk of data.
 It is returned by http://battlelog.battlefield.com/bf4/warsawoverviewpopulate/{ID}/1/ URL, check it by yourself.
 This callback has a lot more information, but mainly about internal paths to images, data about emblem.
 Smaller and faster one, http://battlelog.battlefield.com/bf4/warsawdetailedstatspopulate/{ID}/1/ has enough info about player and it will be enough in 99% of cases.
 Keep in mind that $human_friendly variable **doesn't work with this huge callback**.
 It's possible to use this only with smaller array.